shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

             <li>And language is a string</li>
         </ol>
         <b>Once we have the appState interface, we can inject the Store provider in our services or components using Angular's dependency injection.</b><br/>
-        <b>Now that we have access to the store on our components how do we manipulate the state?</b>
+        <b>Now that we have access to the store, to its API on our components/services. <br/>how do we manipulate the state?</b>
     </aside>
 </section>